Get all the latest data for Paris

 Is new construction failing to keep up in Paris as of 2026?

-The single biggest bottleneck limiting new construction in Paris is land availability combined with strict planning rules (including the new PLU bioclimatique), which together make it extremely expensive and time-consuming to bring new housing projects to completion.
+The single biggest bottleneck limiting new construction in Paris is land availability, combined with strict height limits (generally 7 stories), heritage-protection rules, and the new PLU bioclimatique requirements for greening and energy performance, all of which make ground-up development inside the city extremely difficult and expensive.

 Will it be easy to sell later in Paris as of 2026?